 There are a lot of things you wouldn’t particularly worry about in town that require more conscious thought out here, like dehydration.
 We’re doing a lot of physical activities every day, especially Kyle, and that means more water intake.
 We have to be careful that we don’t run out of clean water since our filter system is gravity fed.
 It can take a while to build back up our clean water supply if we let our reserves fall to low.
 Part of conserving clean water is that we don’t waste it in our solar shower, so we use creek water for that.
 Dishes, drinking and cooking water all goes through our filter system before use.

 Another thing that requires safety prep here is burning our trash.
-In town there is a hose and water pressure to help put a fire out if it gets away from the fire pit, and a fire department if things really get out of hand.
+In town there is a hose to help put a fire out, and a fire department if things really get out of hand.
 Out here there is just a bucket of water on standby.
-Dirt isn’t very helpful here either, as it has a lot of half rotten organic matter in it that catches if thrown on a fire.
+Dirt isn’t very helpful here either, as it has a lot of half rotten organic matter in it.
+That material will catch if thrown on a fire.
 The ground around our burn barrel has actually caught fire because of this before.
-But burning trash out here itself is a safety measure to prevent bears from being attracted to our homestead.
+Burning trash out here itself is a safety measure to prevent bears from being attracted to our homestead.

-Speaking of wildlife, it hasn’t given us to much trouble yet, but we do keep an eye out for bears and moose which are the two I’m most worried about.
+Speaking of wildlife, it hasn’t given us to much trouble yet.
+We do keep an eye out for bears and moose which are the two I’m most worried about.
 Moose are just ornery and will charge when annoyed.
 Bears are, well, bears.
 Usually we carry bear spray and/or a shotgun when we go out exploring.
 We also have wolves, coyotes and foxes that could potentially cause us problems as well.
-And eagle’s have been known to attack people sometimes in Alaska.
-One of our friends told us to be careful with our daughter when she arrives, because infants make sounds that attract predators, and she actually did have a an eagle come after one of her kids!
+Even eagle’s have been known to attack people sometimes in Alaska.
+One of our friends told us to be careful with our daughter when she arrives.
+Infants make sounds that attract predators, and she actually had an eagle come after one of her kids!

 I’m keeping my fingers crossed that these are the worst injuries we have out here.
 Hopefully we’ll heal up quickly and be back to work soon!